• Search

 What is the movie Blue Lagoon about?

 They begin to live on a desert island, equip their life, and build a dwelling from branches and leaves.
 The old cook teaches children the tricks of life on the island.
-Former city dwellers Emmy and Richard, life in the wild is not easy, but gradually they adapt.
+For former city dwellers Emmy and Richard, life in the wild is not easy, but gradually, they adapt.
 Paddy soon dies, and the children are left alone.

 If, at the beginning of life on the island, they were waiting for help.
 Then later, having become a full-fledged family, they no longer wanted to leave their place of residence and did not go out to meet a passing ship.